Shokuninja/road-rage/README.md

 # Road Rage Game

 Welcome to Road Rage, a simple pygame-based car dodging game!
 Dodge the incoming cars and see how many you can avoid before crashing.

+Embark on a journey through the intensity of road rage, where the urban streets echo with the rush of speeding vehicles and the occasional unexpected collision WHACK!!.
+If you've ever felt the adrenaline of dodging cars in a city, this game is for you.
+Get ready for a thrilling experience and showcase your mastery of the road!
+ZOOM ZOOOM ZOOOOOOOM!
+Its time to Start the game.
+Good Luck!

 ## How to Play